What is First Fandom Experience?

 Who is sponsoring and supporting FFE?

 FFE was conceived in April 2018 by David Ritter, based in part on a suggestion by John L. Coker III.
 Daniel Ritter is the Managing Editor.
+(See this page for further background on the core FFE team.)
 We hope to attract the involvement of collectors and enthusiasts with an interest in the history of science fiction and fantasy who will contribute material or otherwise support the project.

 In this effort we explicitly recognize, thank and hope to engage with the people who have already spent vast amounts of time and energy in preserving fan history.
-We have had the privilege of meeting or corresponding with a few of them, including John L. Coker III (FirstFandom.org), Joe Siclari and Edie Stern (Fanac.org), John Locke, Doug Ellis, Alistair Durie, Phyllis Weinberg, Lloyd Currey, Ray Walsh, David Aronovitz, Jim Halperin and Dave Kurzman.
+We have had the privilege of meeting or corresponding with a few of them, including John L. Coker III (FirstFandom.org), Joe Siclari and Edie Stern (Fanac.org), Jim Emerson, Jonathan R. Eller (The Center for Ray Bradbury Studies), John Locke, Doug Ellis, Alistair Durie, Phyllis Weinberg, Lloyd Currey, Ray Walsh, David Aronovitz, Jim Halperin and Dave Kurzman.
 Through this work we hope to meet and collaborate with many others.

 What will FFE publish?